cpfaff/rbefdata_paper/paper/rbefdata.md

 ```
-## Warning: arbuscular mycorrhizal fungi could not be fit on page.
-It will
+## Warning: competitive neighbourhood could not be fit on page.
+It will not
-## not be plotted.
-Warning: belowground biomass could not be fit on page.
+## be plotted.
+Warning: Gram-negative bacteria could not be fit on page.
 It
 ## will not be plotted.
+Warning: Gram-positive bacteria could not be fit on
-Warning: cadmium at wavelength 228nm could not be fit
+## page.
+It will not be plotted.
+Warning: tree performance could not be fit
 ## on page.
 It will not be plotted.
-Warning: coefficient of variation could
+Warning: wood perforation plates could
 ## not be fit on page.
 It will not be plotted.
-Warning: data management could
+Warning: cadmium at wavelength
+## 214nm could not be fit on page.
+It will not be plotted.
+Warning: cadmium
+## at wavelength 228nm could not be fit on page.
+It will not be plotted.
+## Warning: cation exchange capacity could not be fit on page.
+It will not be
+## plotted.
+Warning: diversity treatment could not be fit on page.
+It will
+## not be plotted.
+Warning: phylogenetic diversity could not be fit on page.
+## It will not be plotted.
+Warning: secondary compounds could not be fit on
+## page.
+It will not be plotted.
+Warning: spatial genetic structure could not
+## be fit on page.
+It will not be plotted.
+Warning: standard deviation could
 ## not be fit on page.
 It will not be plotted.
-Warning: digital data
+Warning: trait dissimilarity
-## acquisition could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning:
+Warning: wood stretching
-## diversity treatment could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
+Warning: wood toughness
+## could not be fit on page.
+It will not be plotted.
+Warning: basal area
+## increment could not be fit on page.
+It will not be plotted.
+Warning: below
+## ground could not be fit on page.
+It will not be plotted.
+Warning: cavity
+## nesting hymenoptera could not be fit on page.
+It will not be plotted.
-## Warning: experimental design could not be fit on page.
-It will not be
+## Warning: climatic niche could not be fit on page.
+It will not be plotted.
+## Warning: community weighted mean trait could not be fit on page.
+It will
-## plotted.
-Warning: gene diversity could not be fit on page.
-It will not be
+## not be plotted.
+Warning: co-variables could not be fit on page.
+It will
-## plotted.
-Warning: geomorphology could not be fit on page.
-It will not be
+## not be plotted.
+Warning: crown overlap could not be fit on page.
+It will
+## not be plotted.
+Warning: crown projection area could not be fit on page.
-## plotted.
-Warning: leaf physical resistance could not be fit on page.
+## It will not be plotted.
+Warning: dispersal could not be fit on page.
 It
 ## will not be plotted.
-Warning: microbial biomass could not be fit on page.
+Warning: eco-physiologic traits could not be fit on
-## It will not be plotted.
-Warning: phylogenetic diversity could not be fit
-## on page.
+## page.
 It will not be plotted.
-Warning: rarefied diversity could not be
+Warning: ecosystem functioning could not be
 ## fit on page.
 It will not be plotted.
-Warning: response variable could not
+Warning: flight interception could
-## be fit on page.
+## not be fit on page.
 It will not be plotted.
-Warning: secondary compounds could
+Warning: forest canopy could
 ## not be fit on page.
 It will not be plotted.
-Warning: spatial genetic
+Warning: functional trait
-## structure could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
+Warning: genetic
+## autocorrelation could not be fit on page.
+It will not be plotted.
 Warning:
-## species trait could not be fit on page.
+## inbreeding could not be fit on page.
 It will not be plotted.
+Warning: land
+## use history could not be fit on page.
+It will not be plotted.
 Warning:
-## standard deviation could not be fit on page.
+## leaf longevity could not be fit on page.
 It will not be plotted.
+Warning:
+## litter thickness could not be fit on page.
+It will not be plotted.
-## Warning: trait dissimilarity could not be fit on page.
-It will not be
+## Warning: microrelief could not be fit on page.
+It will not be plotted.
-## plotted.
-Warning: tree identifier could not be fit on page.
-It will not be
+## Warning: mineralisation could not be fit on page.
+It will not be plotted.
-## plotted.
-Warning: wood bending could not be fit on page.
-It will not be
+## Warning: mixed models could not be fit on page.
+It will not be plotted.
-## plotted.
-Warning: wood compression could not be fit on page.
+## Warning: multi-trophic interactions could not be fit on page.
 It will not
 ## be plotted.
-Warning: wood shearing could not be fit on page.
+Warning: nitrification could not be fit on page.
 It will not
 ## be plotted.
-Warning: wood shrinkage could not be fit on page.
-It will not
-## be plotted.
-Warning: aboveground biomass could not be fit on page.
+Warning: nitrogen cycling could not be fit on page.
 It will
 ## not be plotted.
-Warning: aeromorphic organic layer could not be fit on
+Warning: non-random extinction could not be fit on page.
-## page.
-It will not be plotted.
-Warning: BEF China projects could not be fit
+## It will not be plotted.
+Warning: parasitoids could not be fit on page.
+It
+## will not be plotted.
+Warning: phylogenetic distinctness could not be fit
 ## on page.
 It will not be plotted.
-Warning: cavity nesting hymenoptera could
+Warning: phytophagous insects could not
+## be fit on page.
+It will not be plotted.
+Warning: rainfall simulator could
 ## not be fit on page.
 It will not be plotted.
-Warning: community similarity
+Warning: Rao's Q could not be
+## fit on page.
+It will not be plotted.
+Warning: research proposals could not
+## be fit on page.
+It will not be plotted.
+Warning: shrub layer could not be
+## fit on page.
+It will not be plotted.
+Warning: simpson diversity could not
+## be fit on page.
+It will not be plotted.
+Warning: specialization could not
+## be fit on page.
+It will not be plotted.
+Warning: species identity variable
 ## could not be fit on page.
 It will not be plotted.
-Warning: community
+Warning: stem core could
-## weighted mean trait could not be fit on page.
+## not be fit on page.
 It will not be plotted.
-## Warning: directed extinction could not be fit on page.
-It will not be
-## plotted.
-Warning: eco-physiologic traits could not be fit on page.
-It will
+Warning: temperature could not
-## not be plotted.
-Warning: ecosystem functioning could not be fit on page.
+## be fit on page.
-## It will not be plotted.
-Warning: flight interception could not be fit on
-## page.
 It will not be plotted.
-Warning: forest canopy could not be fit on
+Warning: topography could not be
-## page.
+## fit on page.
 It will not be plotted.
-Warning: growth rings could not be fit on
+Warning: tree crown could not be fit
-## page.
+## on page.
 It will not be plotted.
-Warning: haplotype could not be fit on page.
+Warning: vegetation stratum could not be
-## It will not be plotted.
-Warning: litter thickness could not be fit on
+## fit on page.
-## page.
 It will not be plotted.
-Warning: mineralisation could not be fit on
+Warning: Weibull distribution could
-## page.
-It will not be plotted.
-Warning: multi-trophic interactions could
 ## not be fit on page.
 It will not be plotted.
-Warning: non-random extinction
+Warning: wood ground tissue
 ## could not be fit on page.
 It will not be plotted.
-Warning: phylogenetic
+Warning: wood mechanics
-## distinctness could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning:
+Warning: wood porosity
-## rainfall simulator could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
-## Warning: research proposals could not be fit on page.
-It will not be
-## plotted.
-Warning: shrub layer could not be fit on page.
-It will not be
-## plotted.
-Warning: simpson diversity could not be fit on page.
-It will not
-## be plotted.
-Warning: slope form could not be fit on page.
-It will not be
-## plotted.
-Warning: species identity variable could not be fit on page.
-It
-## will not be plotted.
-Warning: topography could not be fit on page.
-It will
-## not be plotted.
-Warning: vegetation stratum could not be fit on page.
-It
-## will not be plotted.
-Warning: water content could not be fit on page.
-It
-## will not be plotted.
-Warning: wood ground tissue could not be fit on page.
-## It will not be plotted.
-Warning: wood mechanics could not be fit on page.
-## It will not be plotted.
-Warning: wood porosity could not be fit on page.
-## It will not be plotted.
 ```

 ![plot of chunk vizalize_keywords](figure/vizalize_keywords.png)